maithili-k/uva-rdm-jan-2024/3-data-storage-publication/yoda-exercise.md

 ## 1. Prerequisites

 - You have an account on Yoda at SURF
-- You have finished the [exercise 2](https://github.com/maithili-k/uva-rdm-jan-2023/blob/main/2-data-creation-and-analysis/lisa-researchdrive-exercise.md)
+- You have finished the [exercise 2](https://github.com/maithili-k/uva-rdm-jan-2024/blob/main/2-data-creation-and-analysis/snellius-researchdrive-exercise.md)

 ## 2. Login to the Yoda portal

 Yoda is a research data management service that enables researchers to securely deposit, share, publish and preserve large amounts of research data during all stages of a research project.
-In this module, you will use Yoda for the steps 4 and 5 of the [premise](https://github.com/maithili-k/uva-rdm-jan-2023/blob/main/2-data-creation-and-analysis/lisa-researchdrive-exercise.md#premise).
+In this module, you will use Yoda for the steps 4 and 5 of the [premise](https://github.com/maithili-k/uva-rdm-jan-2024/blob/main/2-data-creation-and-analysis/snellius-researchdrive-exercise.md#premise).
 In this tutorial you downloaded the input data from Research Drive, but it could also have been pulled from an existing dataset already available in Yoda (think resuability).

 There are several ways to connect to Yoda (e.g., via a [network disk](https://servicedesk.surf.nl/wiki/display/WIKI/Connecting+to+Yoda+via+network+disk) or clients such as [icommands](https://servicedesk.surf.nl/wiki/pages/viewpage.action?pageId=19824798), rclone or via a webportal).
 In this tutorial, you will upload data to Yoda with rclone and then use the web portal to publish the results.

-You shall have received the username and password with which you can login to the [SURF's Yoda service](https://scuba-yoda.irods.surfsara.nl/).
+You shall have received the username and password with which you can login to the (check this link) [SURF's Yoda service](https://scuba-yoda.irods.surfsara.nl/).

 ## 3. Familiarize yourself with the Portal
-You can access the [Yoda portal](https://scuba-yoda.irods.surfsara.nl/) via any browser.
+You can access the (check this link) [Yoda portal](https://scuba-yoda.irods.surfsara.nl/) via any browser.
 With the username/password credentials provided in the above step, please login and familiarize yourself with the Yoda environment.
 The details of the portal can be found in SURF's Yoda documentation [here](https://servicedesk.surf.nl/wiki/display/WIKI/Getting+started+with+the+Yoda+portal) (section Research module and Vault).
 You do not have any data in Yoda yet, so just read up and we will perform some of the steps in this module.

 > **_Food for thought:_**
 >